Healthy Homes Assessment Eastbourne

 building insulation inspection

-A cozy dry house is a healthy home
+A comfortable, dry house is a healthy home

 Insulation Eastbourne

-Insulation needs to be in compliance with the R-values required for your area
+Insulation requirements to be in compliance with the R-values for your area

 • Zone 1 Zone 1 Auckland & Northland Ceiling R 2.9 in the underfloor, 1.3

-• Zone 2 – all area of North Island except Taupo and the Central Plateau – ceiling R 2.9 underfloor R 1.3
+• Zone 2 – The rest part of North Island except Taupo and the Central Plateau – ceiling R 2.9 underfloor R 1.3

-• Zone 3 Zone 3 North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3, underfloor R 1.3
+• Zone 3 - North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3 (underfloor R 1.3

 Eastbourne Moisture Ingress & Drainage

-Find out all the details of this Healthy Homes moisture ingress and drainage standard.
+See the full details of The Healthy Homes moisture ingress and drainage standard.

 moisture ingress and drainage inspection